mingsc/Microsoft-Professional-Program-Learning-Materials/DAT201x Querying with Transact-SQL.md

 	Batches: GO
 	Comments: /* */
 	Variables:
-		-work only with one batch
+		--work only with one batch
 		DECLARE @City VARCHAR(20) = 'Toronto'
 		SET @City = 'Chengdu'
-		-can use with SELECT
+		--can use with SELECT
 		SELECT @MAX_DATE = MAX(Date) FROM SalesLT.SalesOrderHeader
 		PRINT @MAX_DATE
 	Conditional Branching:
-		-IF...ELSE:
+		--IF...ELSE:
 			UPDATE SalesLT.Product
 			SET DiscontunedDate=GETDATE()
 			WHERE ProductID = 680

-			IF @@ROWCOUNT &lt; 1
+			IF @@ROWCOUNT > 1
 			BEGIN
 				PRINT 'Product not Found'
 			END